Ayurvedic Treatment for Rheumatoid Arthritis - An Overview

 People with rheumatoid arthritis may feel better by following an ayurvedic diet, lifestyle practices, and yoga.
 This ayurvedic practice may help to deal with inflammation, reduce symptoms, and restrict flare-ups.
 Ayurveda is based on three doshas:

-• Kapha- it refers to water and earth.
+• Kapha- It refers to water and earth.

 Research tells that people with rheumatoid arthritis experience pitta imbalance which causes the inflammation of the joints.
 This is accompanied by Vata imbalance which is responsible for joint pain.
-Conditions vary from person to person, so a consultation with the doctor before the following ayurveda is advisable.
+Conditions vary from person to person, so a consultation with the doctor before the following Ayurveda is advisable.

 Food is recommended to balance both vata and pitta, which are responsible for the inflammation and pain of the joints.
 The food recommended is similar to that of amavata, a condition related to joints.